 Major league baseball played its first night game at Cincinnati’s Crosley Field.
 Wagner-Smith, today an MDU Construction Services Group company known as Wagner Industrial Electric, installed the stadium lights.
 President Franklin Roosevelt flipped the switch to turn on the lights by remote from the White House.
 The Reds, then called the Redlegs, played the Chicago Cubs.
 The Reds won 2-1.

-Oregon Electric Group, now known as On Electric Group, in Portland, Oregon, is founded.
+Oregon Electric Group, now known as OEG, Inc., in Portland, Oregon, is founded.
 Today, it is one of the largest electrical contracting companies in the Northwest.

 Loy Clark Pipeline Co. is founded.
 It was the first pipeline construction company in Oregon and had just 12 employees.
 Capital Electric Construction Co. is also founded in 1957 in Kansas City, Missouri.